skip navigation

 large dogtoy-sized dog

-Read for errors
+Read for Errors

-Toy dogs are small-boned, touch-sensitive, high-maintenance pets.
+small-boned dogToy dogs are small-boned, touch-sensitive, high-maintenance pets.
 They do not do well in a noisy, big, confusing environment.
 They "break" easily and are quicker to bite than larger-boned dogs.
 Unless your children are unusually sensitive, low-key, respectful individuals, a medium to large dog over five-months-old is a safer choice.

 Who will be the dog's primary caretaker?
 If you say "Mom", think again.
 In the past, a mom was a work-all-day, stay-at-home, busy, miracle worker.
 But now she may be an eight-to-six, high-level, busy executive.
 Of course, the kids will promise to be hard-working, thoughtful, good caretakers.
 However, as soon as the job is inconvenient, the dog will be left alone and in need.

 One parent should be the primary caretaker with a view to a ten to fifteen year life span.
 In that time, the children will grow up, the family may move, and the parents may even divorce.
-And it is not fair to the dog to leave it when it is weak, old, dependent, and in need of love and care
+And it is not fair to the dog to leave it when it is weak, old, dependent, and in need of love and care.

 If you can only make a short-term commitment, then consider adopting an older, stable, medium-sized dog from a shelter.
 Or offer to take care of friends' dogs while they are away.
 Above all, think carefully and make a rational not an emotional decision before adopting a dog.

-caretaker (n.) – a person who looks after something, someone or a pet
+caretaker (N) — a person who looks after something, someone or a pet

-small-boned (adj.) – having light weight, easily breakable skeletal bones
+small-boned (Adj) — having light weight, easily breakable skeletal bones

+Put the modifiers in a more natural sounding word order.
 Note that word order may vary depending on: (1) the speaker's intent (emphasis or normal); (2) the speaker's dialect; (3) the weighting of the adjectives in a series (placing longer adjectives towards the end).

 1. Edit the text in the box.

-2. Compare your response to the answer by clicking the "check" button.
+2. Compare your response to the feedback by clicking the "check" or "check 11-20" button.

 11.

 First, how old are the members of your family?
-A toy-sized, little, active, dog under fifteen pounds is not suitable If you have a child younger than seven.
+A toy-sized, little, active, dog under fifteen pounds is not suitable if you have a child younger than seven.

 12.